Overview of the DESI Legacy Imaging Surveys

 \subsection{Dynamic Observing}

-In order to optimize the observing efficiency and create as uniform a survey as possible, we have implemented an observing mode which adjusts the exposure time dynamically.
+In order to optimize the observing efficiency and create as uniform a survey as possible, we have implemented an observing mode which adjusts the exposure time and optimizes the selection of target fields for observation automatically based on the observing conditions.
 The observing strategy is described in detail in \citet{LSstrategy}, but here we provide a brief overview.